gbrueckl/PowerBI-VSCode/README.md

 There are two core features of notebooks:
 - running arbitrary REST API calls
 - executing DAX queries against a dataset
+- set variables to be used in subsequent cells

 ## Run REST API calls
 To run a REST API call from the notebook you can simply write the following: